 June is Cataract Awareness Month

-June 2019
+June 2023

+There are so many fascinating facts about the eyes.
 Our eyes are our second most complex organ, after the brain.
-There are so many fascinating facts about the eyes.
-Did you know that a fingerprint has 40 unique characteristics, but the iris has 256?
+Did you know a fingerprint has 40 unique characteristics, but the iris has 256?
 That’s one reason retina scans are increasing in use for security.

-Another fun fact: About 80 percent of what we learn is through our eyes.
+Regular eye exams are always important, including for detection of cataracts.
 People can start having cataracts in their 40s and 50s, but age 60 and up is when cataracts usually start affecting vision.
-Regular eye exams are always important, including for detection of cataracts.
-After age 60, be sure to have a comprehensive dilated-eye exam at least once every two years.
+After age 60, be sure to have a comprehensive dilated eye exam at least once every two years.

 According to the National Eye Institute, cataract surgery is needed only once the cataract starts interfering with daily activities, such as driving, reading or watching TV.
 Delaying surgery will not affect your eye health.
 However, sometimes removal is necessary, such as when the cataract interferes with treating an illness like age-related macular degeneration.